kjetilaune/ECE251-Website/README.md

 ## Week 9
 Added support for changing songs and play/pause music on Spotify.
 Added support for controlling power-point presentations.
 Added support for browsing Imgur.
 Implemented six new gestures.
 Implemented a way to switch between applications on the Macbook

+## Week 10
+Added a mousepad in the Android app that controls the mouse pointer on the mac, both movement and clicks.
+Also added a scrollpad that enables scrolling on the mac.
+Implemented a keyboard on the Android app that lets a user write text on the mac.